starsfordummies/ITransverse.jl/README.md

 We have a few basic structs which define the models and truncations and are carried around in the programs.
 Most notably we have
 - `model_params` for building the basic model Hamiltonians
-- `tmpo_params` for building the temporal MPOs (including the initial states and closing operators)
+- `tMPOParams` for building the temporal MPOs (including the initial states and closing operators)
 - `TruncParams` which specify the cutoffs, max bond dimensions, as well as the truncation scheme when applicable
 - `PMParams` where we store also additional parameters required for the power methods
 - `ConeParams` where we store also additional parameters required for the light cone algorithms